 -Mario Terzic’s Ark made of living trees (1998/2010-2011) which will one day just be trees shaped as an arc

-And best of all Werner Reiterer’s gesture (2003/04) – a bright pink ball which inflates and deflates with a loud bang to play with our habits of perception (okay I read that last bit in the brochure!).
+And best of all Werner Reiterer’s gesture (2003/04) – a bright pink ball that inflates and deflates with a loud bang to play with our habits of perception (okay I read that last bit in the brochure!).

 Nothing like a picnic when visiting a sculpture park!
 Order your picnic ahead of time from the Ramada hotel at Graz Airport.